NeXt-Warning-System/documentation/xws-edw-service/README.md

 # xws-edw-service

 ## Objective
-* Create a service to process data required for our Extended Direct Warnings service
+* Providing a link between the core XWS application and the contacts provided by the telephony providers under our opt-in warning service, Extended Direct Warnings (EDW)

 ## Description of work